tallen-hashicorp/nomad-and-consul/README.md

 ## Step 1: Authenticate with GCP

-First, authenticate with your GCP account and configure the project you want to use:
+Authenticate your GCP account and configure the project you want to use:

 ```bash
 # Authenticate your GCP account